flim-labs/flim-labs-api/README.md

 The drivers allowing the communication with the FPGA are pre-installed in your computer when running the *pip command* above.

-If you want to manually install them you can find them inside the [drivers](/drivers) folder of this repo.
+If you want to manually install the drivers you can find them inside the [FPGA_drivers](/FPGA_drivers) folder of this repo.
 The drivers' installers are put in two sub-folders containing the installers for x86 and x64 architectures respectively.

 ## Main features